Jeff Heath (American football): 2015 season

-Head coach Jason Garrett named Heath the backup free safety to start the regular season in 2015, behind starter J. J. Wilcox.
+Garrett named Heath the backup free safety to start the regular season in 2015, behind starter J. J. Wilcox.
 On November 1, 2015, Heath was involved in a violent collision with Seahawks' wide receiver Ricardo Lockette during the second quarter of a 13–12 loss to the Seattle Seahawks in Week 8.
 The incident happened while Heath was on punt coverage and Lockette a gunner and running downfield as Heath delivered a block to Lockette who was unaware of the impending blow.
 Lockette was immediately rendered unconscious and was carted off the field and transported to the hospital.
 Heath received a 15-yard penalty for unnecessary roughness and Lockette was diagnosed with a severe concussion and underwent surgery to stabilize ligaments in his neck.
 The collision and injury effectively ended Lockette's career and forced him into retirement.
 In Week 9, he collected a season-high six combined tackles during a 33–27 loss to the Philadelphia Eagles.

 On November 15, 2015, Heath recorded two solo tackles, two pass deflections, and two interceptions in the Cowboys' 10–6 loss at the Tampa Bay Buccaneers in Week 10.
 Heath made his first interception of his career off a pass by quarterback Jameis Winston, that was originally intended for tight end Brandon Myers, in the second quarter.
 He finished the 2015 season with 25 combined tackles (20 solo), two pass deflections, two interceptions, and a forced fumble in 16 games and one start.
 He primarily played on special teams during the season and tied teammates Kyle Wilber and Damien Wilson with nine special teams tackles.

 2016 season

 During training camp, Heath competed to be a backup safety against J. J. Wilcox and Kavon Frazier.
-Head coach Jason Garrett named Heath the backup safety behind Byron Jones to start the regular season in 2016.
-In Week 15, he recorded one tackle, deflected a pass, and made an interception during a 26–20 victory against Tampa Bay Buccaneers in Week 15.
-On January 1, 2017, Heath collected a season-high four combined tackles in the Cowboys' 27–13 loss at the Philadelphia Eagles.
+Garrett named Heath the backup safety behind Byron Jones to start the regular season in 2016.
+In Week 15, he recorded one tackle, deflected a pass, and made an interception during a 26–20 victory against Buccaneers in Week 15.
+On January 1, 2017, Heath collected a season-high four combined tackles in the Cowboys' 27–13 loss at the Eagles.

 He finished the 2016 season with 20 combined tackles (14 solo), two pass deflections, an interception and 7 special teams tackles (third on the team) in 16 games with no starts.
 He tied for the team lead in special teams tackles with seven, along with Byron Jones and Kyle Wilber.
 Pro Football Focus gave Heath an overall grade of 76.4.

 The Cowboys finished first in the NFC East with a 13–3 record and earned a first round bye.
-On January 15, 2017, he had one of his best games in the 34–31 loss against the Green Bay Packers in the NFC Divisional Round, recording three solo tackles, one deflected pass, one interception (a second one was called back because of a penalty), his first career sack, one quarterback hurry and one special teams tackle.
+On January 15, 2017, he had one of his best games in the 34–31 loss against the Packers in the NFC Divisional Round, recording three solo tackles, one deflected pass, one interception (a second one was called back because of a penalty), his first career sack, one quarterback hurry and one special teams tackle.